Office of Academic Affiliations

 The Worthen Award may be given annually to recognize a VHA employee from any health care discipline who has made contributions of national significance to education in the health professions.
 The recipient shall receive a plaque and a cash award of $7,500.
 A plaque is also presented to the facility at which the recipient is employed.

-A nominee must be employed at least 5/8-time in VHA as of the application closing date of May 30, 2013.
+A nominee must be employed at least 5/8-time in VHA as of the application closing date of April 13, 2017.
 Nominees may be employed in any health profession.
-When the contribution is a collaborative effort of two or more individuals, then all relevant individuals may be nominated as a team.
 Previous nominees are encouraged to reapply.
 Updated nomination packages are required for previous nominees.
 Each facility may submit only one nomination each year.

 These materials should be submitted as part of the nomination package: